velvia/links/data_eng.md

 * [Sedona](http://sedona.apache.org/tutorial/rdd/) - Apache project providing first class spatial processing for Spark, including SQL operators such as ST_Contains() etc.!
 * [Fast Map Matching](https://fmm-wiki.github.io)

+Usually, geospatial and NN indexing is done with tree-based structures such as R-trees.
+However, there are a spate of new algorithms.
+Here is a good [overview of HNSWG](https://www.arxiv-vanity.com/papers/1904.02077/) or "Hierarchical Navigable Small-World Graphs", using multi layered graphs to answer the k-NN problem -- as well as related algorithms.
+There is also a [github repo](https://github.com/nmslib/hnswlib).

 ## Interesting Datasets, Public Data

 * [Best free, open data sources](https://www.freecodecamp.org/news/https-medium-freecodecamp-org-best-free-open-data-sources-anyone-can-use-a65b514b0f2d/)
 * [Our World in Data / COVID](https://ourworldindata.org/coronavirus) - Really neat site with stats tracking COVID cases, you can custom select countries to compare etc.
 * [Global COVID Index](https://covid19.pemandu.org/) - comparative map showing different COVID measurements globally

+* [Public Policy Analysis: Data Science in Government](https://urbanspatial.github.io/PublicPolicyAnalytics/) - free book on geospatial analysis and DS in government planning

 ## Telemetry, Time Series, Tracing